napari/napari.github.io/dev/_sources/developers/contributing/dev_install.md

     :::

     :::{tab-item} Using `venv`
     After installing Python on your machine, create a virtual environment on your terminal and activate it.
-On Linux and MacOS, you can run
+On Linux and macOS, you can run
     ```sh
     python -m venv <path-to-env>
     source <path-to-env>/bin/activate